ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.md

 Returns the genetic algorithm instance.

-# Steps to Use `pygad`
+## Steps to Use `pygad`

 To use the `pygad` module, here is a summary of the required steps:

-1. Preparing the `fitness_func` parameter.
+1. Prepare the `fitness_func` parameter.
-2. Preparing Other Parameters.
+2. Prepare the other parameters.
-4. Import `pygad`.
+3. Import `pygad`.
-5. Create an Instance of the `pygad.GA` Class.
+4. Create an instance of the `pygad.GA` class.
-6. Run the Genetic Algorithm.
+5. Run the genetic algorithm.
-7. Plotting Results.
+6. Plot the results.
-7. Information about the Best Solution.
+7. Get information about the best solution.
-8. Saving & Loading the Results.
+8. Save and load the results.

-Let's discuss how to do each of these steps.
+The next sections explain each step.

-## Preparing the `fitness_func` Parameter
+### Preparing the `fitness_func` Parameter

-Even though some steps in the genetic algorithm pipeline can work the same regardless of the problem being solved, one critical step is the calculation of the fitness value.
-There is no unique way of calculating the fitness value and it changes from one problem to another.
+Some steps in the genetic algorithm work the same way for every problem, but the fitness calculation does not.
+There is no single way to calculate the fitness value, and it changes from one problem to another.

-PyGAD has a parameter called `fitness_func` that allows the user to specify a custom function/method to use when calculating the fitness.
-This function/method must be a maximization function/method so that a solution with a high fitness value returned is selected compared to a solution with a low value.
+PyGAD has a parameter called `fitness_func` that lets you pass your own function or method to calculate the fitness.
+This function must be a maximization function, so a solution with a higher fitness value is treated as better than a solution with a lower value.

 The fitness function is where the user can decide whether the optimization problem is single-objective or multi-objective.

 * If the fitness function returns a numeric value, then the problem is single-objective.
 The numeric data types supported by PyGAD are listed in the `supported_int_float_types` variable of the `pygad.GA` class.
 * If the fitness function returns a `list`, `tuple`, or `numpy.ndarray`, then the problem is multi-objective.
 Even if there is only one element, the problem is still considered multi-objective.
 Each element represents the fitness value of its corresponding objective.

-Using a user-defined fitness function allows the user to freely use PyGAD to solve any problem by passing the appropriate fitness function/method.
-It is very important to understand the problem well before creating it.
+A user-defined fitness function lets you use PyGAD to solve any problem by passing the right fitness function.
+It is very important to understand the problem well before you write the fitness function.

-Let's discuss an example:
+Here is an example:

 > Given the following function:
->     y = f(w1:w6) = w1x1 + w2x2 + w3x3 + w4x4 + w5x5 + 6wx6
+>     y = f(w1:w6) = w1x1 + w2x2 + w3x3 + w4x4 + w5x5 + w6x6
 >     where (x1,x2,x3,x4,x5,x6)=(4, -2, 3.5, 5, -11, -4.7) and y=44
 > What are the best values for the 6 weights (w1 to w6)?
 We are going to use the genetic algorithm to optimize this function.

-So, the task is about using the genetic algorithm to find the best values for the 6 weight `W1` to `W6`.
-Thinking of the problem, it is clear that the best solution is that returning an output that is close to the desired output `y=44`.
-So, the fitness function/method should return a value that gets higher when the solution's output is closer to `y=44`.
+So, the task is to use the genetic algorithm to find the best values for the 6 weights `w1` to `w6`.
+The best solution is the one whose output is closest to the desired output `y=44`.
+So, the fitness function should return a higher value when the solution's output is closer to `y=44`.
 Here is a function that does that:

 ```python
 function_inputs = [4, -2, 3.5, 5, -11, -4.7] # Function inputs.